Skip to main content

 1. Document Mode (default): Edit an input document using AI

-• Provide natural language instructions via the Text input
+• Provide instructions via the JSON input

 • The AI fills the form fields based on your instructions